Mercedes EQT: electric minibus confirmed for production

 Mercedes Concept EQT

 We got our first look at Mercedes’ new seven-seat EV back in May 2021, when the German brand unveiled the Concept EQT.
 The close-to-production version of the electric T-Class featured 21-inch alloy wheels, a black panel in place of a regular grille and a full-width LED light strip connecting the taillights.

-Inside, the EQT concept has white Napa leather upholstery, but uses recycled leather in certain areas, offset by bright blue trim.
-It also features a set of analog dials, opposed to a digital driver’s display; next to the speedo are power output and remaining charge dials in place of a conventional rev counter.
+Inside, the EQT concept has white Nappa leather upholstery, but uses recycled leather in certain areas, offset by bright blue trim.
+It also features a set of analog dials, as opposed to a digital driver’s display; next to the speedometer are power output and remaining charge dials in place of a conventional rev counter.